 - The area is large enough to allow a minimum of 3 feet (914 mm) of clear space on all four sides of the booth, taking into account if additional space is needed for an air heater or Air Make-Up Unit.
-Check local codes and refer to NFPA guidelines to determine particular space allowances. - There is sufficient overhead clearance for an exhaust unit and the exhaust ductwork in the area where the equipment is to be located. - A licensed electrician has verified that the incoming power meets the requirements specified for the equipment.
+Check local codes and refer to NFPA guidelines to determine particular space allowances. - The front of the booth is sufficiently clear to allow for proper circulation of air through the booth. - There is sufficient overhead clearance for an exhaust unit and the exhaust ductwork in the area where the equipment is to be located. - A licensed electrician has verified that the incoming power meets the requirements specified for the equipment.
 (The power specification is included with the submittal or provided at delivery.) - The appropriate devices for lifting/rigging are available onsite.
 (Either purchased from GFS with the booth, or obtained elsewhere by the customer.) - The appropriate miscellaneous hardware kits are available on-site.
 (Either purchased from GFS with the equipment, or obtained elsewhere by the customer.)